 Our affinity mapping activity helped to get everyone on the same page from a broad problem and uncovered compelling research insights.
 We held three different brainstorming sessions around our key insights to develop both quality and quantity of ideas.
 However, after brainstorming two different product concepts emerged.
 We then conducted concept testing using concept cards on 50 users.
 We showed users the two cards and collected qualitative data around the two concepts.
 We analyzed the results and finalized our product direction.

 We started cardboard prototyping the light case to design for both a standalone and adhere to wall option.
 We experimented with different sizes and shapes before settling on an isosceles trapezoid.
 The shape of the trapezoid provided for stability on a desk and on a wall.
 Additionally, the versatility of the shape allowed for multiple design configurations.

 After deciding on a shape we prototyped different module attachment solutions.
 We knew the attachment solution needed to be easy to attach and detach while also providing a strong connection.We decided on placing strong magnets in the interior of the light case.
 This allowed for a strong attachment with little effort from the user.

-We presented our low fidelity cardboard prototypes to users to get feedback about our design early.
-Our usability testing was focused on seeing if the magnetic sides were intuitive and interactive.
+We presented our low fidelity cardboard prototypes to 5 users to get feedback about our design early.
+Our usability testing focused on seeing if the magnetic sides were intuitive and interactive.
 Also, we presented users with two separate adhere to wall options.
-One option was with a versatile stick adhesive pad that could adhere to multiple surfaces without damaging the wall.
-The other option was a magnetic tack that easily adhered to the wall with minimal damage.
+In our initial concept testing users were concerned that the adhere to wall option could cause potential wall damage and that the bond might not be strong enough.
+Option 1 was with a versatile stick adhesive pad that could adhere to multiple surfaces without damaging the wall.
+Option 2 was a magnetic tack that easily adhered to the wall with minimal damage.

 Users enjoyed the playful element the magnets provided and loved making different shapes.